Scheduled MonumentsWalesHawarden Castle

 What is Hawarden Castle?

-Hawarden Castle is a motte-and-bailey fortress established in the Norman period, likely in the late 12th century, situated in Flintshire, north-east Wales.
+Hawarden Castle is a medieval fortress situated in Flintshire, Wales, founded in the late thirteenth century as a stronghold of the Marcher lords.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL016.

 What period does Hawarden Castle date from?

 Hawarden Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Hawarden Castle?